-- Insert the fire extinguisher into the container, and then securely install the fire extinguisher container cap by tightening it until it stops. - (2) Lower the container on the hood to its storage position and secure it with the band. - (3) While holding the steering pole, move the lock pin to the stowed position, and then lower the steering pole.
+- (1) Insert the fire extinguisher into the container, and then install the fire extinguisher container cap and tighten it securely. - (2) Lower the container on the hood to its storage position and secure it with the band. - (3) While holding the steering pole, move the lock pin to the stowed position, and then lower the steering pole.